Skip to main content

 How Shorts Fit Into the Bigger Picture

 Shorts alone rarely pay enough to sustain a full-time creator career, but they are one of the most powerful growth levers on YouTube.
 The creators earning the most from Shorts treat them as the top of a funnel: Shorts drive subscribers, subscribers watch long-form content, and long-form content generates real ad revenue and sponsorship deals.
 If you are creating on multiple platforms, check how your engagement rate compares across platforms and read our breakdown of TikTok vs YouTube creator pay to see which platform rewards your content style best.
+For long-form CPM benchmarks by niche, see what counts as a good YouTube CPM.

 Related Tools